saltire/saltire.github.io/_articles/top-10-games-2018.md

 ---
 title: Top 10 Games of 2018
 summary: My end-of-year list of personal favourites
+thumbnail: /static/top-10-games-2018/thumbnail.png
+banner: /static/top-10-games-2018/banner.png
 tags: [game, games, gaming, review, top10]
-updated: 2018-12-30
+date: 2018-12-31 18:00:00
 ---

-I play a lot of computer games, largely indie titles.
+I play a lot of computer games, mostly indie titles.
 Here are my favourites from this year!

-### BELOW
+## BELOW

 ![BELOW](/static/top-10-games-2018/below.jpg)

 Slipped in just before the deadline, so I haven’t gotten too far yet, but I'm putting it in because I was a big fan of *Super Time Force Ultra*, and I've been waiting for this once ever since I saw its awesome 70's horror style promo poster.

 It's really atmospheric and immersive
 A bit of a frustrating grind at points, but that's the nature of roguelikes!
 We're spoiled these days.

 Has a really slick, intuitive, and very minimal UI, and does a really good job of introducing its mechanics with practically no explanatory text.
 It looks fantastic and modern, but somehow also still retro, with a kind of darker *Little Big Adventure* vibe.
 Looking forward to blowing a lot of hours on this one.

-### Russian Subway Dogs
+## Russian Subway Dogs

 ![Russian Subway Dogs](/static/top-10-games-2018/russian-subway-dogs.jpg)